List of High School Electives

 - Life skills they want to improve

 List of Electives for Homeschoolers

 Time4Learning offers 14 online high school electives that members can choose from.
 Click on any of the courses below for a detailed overview of each.

-In addition to the electives available via your monthly subscription, Time4Learning also offers the option to sign up for premium electives such as foreign language, writing courses taught by individual writing tutors, and game-based vocabulary and spelling remediation.
+In addition to the high school electives available via your monthly subscription, Time4Learning also offers the option to sign up for a foreign language course.
+Students have 10 languages to choose from including French, Japanese, Spanish and German.

 Why Choose Time4Learning’s Homeschool Electives?

 The 14 elective courses offered to Time4Learning members give students an opportunity to explore new subjects or delve more deeply into subjects they are already familiar with.
 High schoolers can pick and choose between courses that teach everything from healthy eating to the qualities of art to states of human consciousness.

 The online electives feature reflective writing assignments, interactive activities, and a variety of learning scaffolds, such as read-aloud and digital note-taking tools.
 Each one is designed so that students can work independently and progress at their own pace as they learn new concepts.

 Here are just some of the reasons why thousands of homeschooling families choose Time4Learning for their high school electives courses:

 - Engaging lessons, instructional videos, virtual labs, and more make learning fun.